mspncp/gosu-wiki/Getting Started on Linux.md

 ```

 *Please check* how to install all this software if you are on a different distribution.

-## Ruby Gem

-If you are only interested in using Gosu with the Ruby programming language, you can install it as a Ruby gem via `sudo gem install gosu`.
-You need to install the packages from above.

-Afterwards, `gem install gosu` should work.

 ## Compiling Gosu for C++